-Between April 2022 and the end of January 2023 WRS completed 1788 inspections.
-Whilst the data below indicates we continue to have high levels of compliance officers report that they are increasingly finding more premises with major non-compliances, particularly in the independent sector.
-As we enter 2023, we still need to complete over 600 interventions (including new premises) to meet the FSA Recovery Plan.
-About half of these are in the High-Risk category and we should be close to achieving this by end of March.
+Between April 2022 and the end of March 2023 WRS completed 2058 inspections.
+This figure includes both site visits and assessments of low-risk premises done by remote monitoring (e.g., questionnaires).
+Whilst the data below indicates that we continue to have high levels of compliance, officers report that they are finding more premises with major non-compliances, particularly in the independent sector.
+As we entered 2023-2024, we still had to complete over 300 interventions (including new premises) to meet the FSA Recovery Plan.
+About half of these are in the High-Risk category.